apache/carbondata/docs/hive-guide.md

 # Quick Start
 This tutorial provides a quick introduction to using current integration/hive module.

-## Build (In 1.2.0, hive integration only support spark2.1 and hadoop2.7.2)
-mvn -DskipTests -Pspark-2.1 -Phadoop-2.7.2 clean package

 ## Prepare CarbonData in Spark
 * Create a sample.csv file using the following commands.
 The CSV file is required for loading data into CarbonData.